s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 program quality here, and therefore no ideal to aim at.

 To argue that there is merit in functional programming besides having fewer error-prone features
+@Hughes:1990:WFP:119830.119832 then goes into detail about one of the areas where functional programming shines and why it therefore matters -- modularity.
+He argues that modularity is only possible with good glue code.
+This is where he sees functional programming to be better suited because of two powerful tools: higher-order functions and laziness.

+Higher-order functions are functions that take other functions as arguments.
+They usually generalize a concept (e.g. mapping over a list, zipping two lists, etc.) and take the passed function(s) as their internal worker function.
+They provide the skeleton of the program.
+Laziness here means that values are only evaluated when required.
+This allows for programs to work in a producer/consumer pattern without having to write manual interweaving code.
+We will explain both concepts in greater details later in this Chapter.

-@Hughes:1990:WFP:119830.119832 also goes into detail about one of the actual aspects why functional programming matters - composability.
-He does this by showing how higher order functions help in expressing programs in a modular way.
-The focus on composability can be seen in all the definitions of Haskell functions in the following Chapters of this thesis.
+The focus on modularity through the level of composability functional languages have, can be seen in all the definitions of Haskell functions in the following Chapters of this thesis.
+Also, the main functional concept this thesis uses, Arrows, are by nature a result of the desire to generalize modularity.
+We will show how to introduce modularity into parallel programs with their help.

 ### A Short introduction to Haskell

 \label{sec:shortIntroHaskell}

+Even though this thesis is called \enquote{Concepts in Parallel Programming} and focuses on Arrows for parallel (functional) computation, we have to first define the basic building blocks of our programming language and show how to use them in regular programs before we can explore *parallel* programming.
-In the following Chapter, we will give a short introduction to functional programming with Haskell.
+Therefore, in the following Chapter, we will give a short introduction to functional programming with Haskell.
 While this will give a good idea of how programming in Haskell works, this is not aimed to be a complete tutorial on Haskell, but merely a quick overview over the most relevant features of the language used in this thesis.